 Under the mentorship of Sir A. Lakshmanaswamy Mudaliar and Dr. A. Venugopal, the then Honorary Secretary, land was acquired from the Government of Tamil Nadu for establishment of the A.S.I. headquarters.

 The foundation stone was laid on 3rd July, 1983, under the auspices of Prof. Tara Chanda, the then President of the Association.
 The present building runs in three floors with the library, office and council on the ground, convention hall on the first and the history of medicine museum on the top floor.

 In 1987, the president of A.S.I.
 Prof. Rangabhashyam, with the available funds and loans, constructed the Auditorium of the association.
 The auditorium, in its present shape has a capacity of 1500 with state of the art facilities.

 Since its inception, the association has been publishing a journal “Indian Journal of Surgery”.
 For the first 2 years, it was published from Mumbai with Dr. S. R. Mulgaonkar and Dr. V. L. Parmar as joint editors but now its published from Chennai.
 Presently, the journal is published bimonthly.

-The A.S.I. has the specialty sections comprising of associations of Colorectal surgeons, Endocrine surgeons, Genito-urinary surgeons, Minimal Access surgeons, Paediatric surgeons, Plastic Surgeons, Rural Surgery, Surgical gastroenterology, Onco-surgeons, Thoracic and Cardiovascular Surgery, Trauma & critical care and Armed Forces (War Surgery).
+The A.S.I. has the specialty sections comprising of associations of Colorectal surgeons, Endocrine surgeons, Genito-urinary surgeons, Minimal Access surgeons, Breast Surgeons, Rural Surgery, Surgical gastroenterology, Onco-surgeons, Thoracic and Cardiovascular Surgery, Trauma & critical care and Armed Forces (War Surgery).
 Meetings and workshops of the specialty sections are held periodically and are of educative value for both general surgeons as well as surgeons with specialization.

 The Association is administered by a governing council with 44 members elected from different parts of the country.